metaclass-nl/switch-language-example-globalize/README.md

 indirect dependencies are left to be managed inderectly.
 - If you change the initialLocale you need to modify the static includes of the locale data in App.js accordingly.
+- globalization data files are not versioned (do not have the hash in their path) so caching may cause errors in the application if they are updated.
+You may need to clear the cache of your webserver.
+Theoretically they may also be cached elsewhere between your server and the clients, but if that would really happen any api call using json could be cached so most single page applications would not work properly.